orstavik/deadcaps/README.md

 ## Future work

+Implement deadless as a single press for ctrl, and a double press for navigation.

 Implement a working mechanism for navigation.
 This is difficult as many text editors seem to rely on keycodes and not keysymbols for navigation, thus rendering custom keyboard setups impossible to use.

 This is demonstrated by  fast typist: writing 150wpm is possible, and using shift, altgr, and normal caps lock only reduces